mdekok/mdk-di-attributes/README.md

 internal sealed class BusinessLogicServices { }
 ```

-The examples section of the [GitHub repository](https://github.com/mdekok/mdk-di-attributes) contain a Blazor application and a Minimal API project,
+The examples section of the [GitHub repository](https://github.com/mdekok/mdk-di-attributes) contains a Blazor application and a Minimal API project,
 in which this registration strategy is implemented.

 A solution using reflection is not ideal because: